-As Certified Clinical Herbalists, a lot of our students have herbal practices or herbal products companies.
-Most students, upon completion start herbal businesses.
+As Certified Clinical Herbalists, many of our students have herbal practices or product companies.
+Most students, upon completion, start herbal businesses.
 They open shops and health practices and teach classes of their own.
-The program is known worldwide for its full teacher support, practicality, and high student success rate and satisfaction.
+The program is known worldwide for its full teacher support, practicality, high student success rate, and satisfaction.
 Becoming a Certified Herbalist has never been easier.

 Who is my teacher?

 Demetria Clark, the best-selling author, is your primary teacher.
 She is our Founder and Director and always has time for students.
 Most importantly, we have been serving students since 1998.
 Join our student group and work with students from all over the world.
 Contact us with any questions.